Author Guidelines

 - Keywords: 3–5 specific terms for indexing.

-3. Specific Guidelines for Multidisciplinary Content
+3. Guidelines for Research Content

 4. Technical Formatting

-- Font: Book Antique, 12pt.
+- Font: Book Antiqua, 12 pt

-- Spacing: 1.15 or 1.5 line spacing.
+- Line Spacing: 1.15 or 1.5

-- Margins: 1.5 cm on all sides.
+- Margins: 1.5 cm on all sides

 5. Citations and References

-Tinombala strictly follows the APA Style (7th Edition).
+Tinombala follows the APA Style (7th Edition).

-- In-text Citations: (Author, Year) or (Author, Year, p.
-12).
+- In-text citations: (Author, Year) or (Author, Year, p. xx)

-- Journal: Author, A. A., & Author, B. B. (Year).
+- Journal article: Author, A. A., & Author, B. B. (Year).
 Title of article.
-Journal Name, Vol(Issue), pages. https://doi.org/xx.xxx
+Journal Name, Volume(Issue), pages. https://doi.org/xx.xxx

 - Book: Author, C. C. (Year).
 Title of the book.
-Publisher Name.
+Publisher.

 7. Ethics and Consent